MangoButtermilch/Unity-Grass-Instancer/README.md

 ## Example settings
 ![Alt text](Screenshots/Settings.png?raw=true "Settings")

+## Properties explained
+- Draw Gizmos -> Will draw a bounding box inside OnDrawGizmos() for debugging
+- Batch Size -> The size you want your batches to be.
+Unity's max is 1023
+- Instances -> The amount of grass blades or other meshes
+- Range -> Range of the bounding box where rays for mesh positions will be tested
+- Scale min/max -> You can scale your meshes randomly between a min and max value
+- Steepness -> Limit the steepness your meshes can be spawned on
+- Rotate to ground normal -> Rotates the mesh towards the ground
+- Random Y axis rotation -> Rotates the mesh randomly between negative and positive rotation
+- Max Y rotation -> Max random rotation
+- Recieve shadows -> Depends on your material
+- Terrain/Ground layer -> You can define layers where your meshes can be spawned
+- Material -> The material you want your meshes to have
+- Meshes array
+  - Set the mesh and shadow option for each LOD individually

 ## Behind the scenes
-- The script will create a box where it shoots down raycasts to detect possible mesh positions
+The script will create a box where it shoots down raycasts to detect possible mesh positions
 ![Alt text](Screenshots/Volume_box.png?raw=true "Volume box")

-- I got the best results with overlapping volumes
+I got the best results with overlapping volumes
 ![Alt text](Screenshots/Voumes_overlap.png?raw=true "Volumes overlapping")
 ![Alt text](Screenshots/Rendering.png?raw=true "Volumes overlapping")

 ## Known issues
-- The grass does not always bend in the correct wind direction inside the shader
+The grass does not always bend in the correct wind direction inside the shader
 ![Alt text](Screenshots/Issue.png?raw=true "Grass bending")

-- My approach on grass rendering isn't that optimized.
+My approach on grass rendering isn't that optimized.
 You might want to have a look at Acerola's channel, he has also uploaded his code to Github: https://www.youtube.com/c/Acerola_t